-An effective zero trust security model delivers a great user experience, making security transparent and creating little to no friction across the company's workloads.
-That means companies need to consider people and processes first.
+That means federal agencies and associated organizations need to consider people and processes first.
 An organization moving to zero trust should start by mapping out its business use cases and processes.

-Once their attention turns to technology, many companies focus on securing remote workers' access to resources, in the cloud and in the data center.
+Once their attention turns to technology, many organizations focus on securing remote workers' access to resources, in the cloud and in the data center.
 The legacy approach of placing hardware security devices in employees' homes is expensive and difficult to scale, while backhauling remote employees' traffic to corporate firewalls creates bottlenecks.

 The easier solution is to install a software client on employee devices that connects to cloud-edge security services - in other words, an SSE cloud security platform that integrates CASB, SWG, and ZTNA.